23d Marine Regiment (United States)

 The 23d Marine Regiment (23d Marines) is a reserve infantry regiment of the United States Marine Corps.
 It is headquartered in San Bruno, California and falls under the command of the 4th Marine Division and the Marine Forces Reserve.

 The regiment comprises twenty units which are geographically dispersed throughout eight states from California to Alabama.
 The regiment consists of Marine reservists, active duty Marines and active duty Navy personnel.
 The regimental headquarters is located in San Bruno, California.

 Mission

-To provide administratively and medically ready Marines and Sailors; and trains ground combat formations to augment and reinforce the active component in order to support Combatant Commands and service level requirementslocate.
+To provide administratively and medically ready Marines and Sailors; and trains ground combat formations to augment and reinforce the active component in order to support Combatant Commands and service level requirements.